(Updated August 2023)

 Scope and Definitions

-Those personal traits, status, and/or beliefs that are defined by applicable law as protected from discrimination and/or harassment.
+Protected characteristics for the purpose of this policy are those personal traits, status, and/or beliefs that are defined by applicable law as protected from discrimination and/or harassment.
 They include race, creed, color, sex (including pregnancy), gender identity or expression, age, national origin, ancestry, citizenship status, religion, physical or mental disability, genetic predisposition, military status, marital or domestic partnership status, affectional or sexual orientation, familial status, status as a victim of domestic violence, and/or other characteristics protected by applicable law.

-Adverse or different treatment of an individual based on a protected characteristic, rather than individual merit, which is sufficiently severe that it interferes with, limits, or denies the ability to participate in, or benefit from, a program or activity.
+Discrimination is considered the adverse or different treatment of an individual based on a protected characteristic, rather than individual merit, which is sufficiently severe that it interferes with, limits, or denies the ability to participate in, or benefit from, a program or activity.
 Examples of conduct that can constitute discrimination if based on an individual’s protected characteristic include but are not limited to:

 - Failing or refusing to hire or admit an individual because of their protected characteristic.